Alex-q-z/RacGo/README.md

-RacGo: a Go Game implemented with functional programming language Racket\
+# RacGo: a Go Game implemented with functional programming language Racket\
+The original idea of this project came from CS 151 (Intro to CS) at UChicago.
 You could run the game with the IDE DrRacket 7.0.

 # devlog
 12/10/2018 3rd phase completed: implemented the algorithm that calculates final territory of each side\